Some of the best salmon fishing we’ve found in Alaska; only 8 guests a week!

 Game on!
 We made arrangements with Phil to operate an abbreviated king and silver season in 2018 – two to four anglers maximum per week – and the fishing was just like Mike experienced the year before.
 The chinook fishing was off the charts, and the coho season just as ridiculously good.

-Grand Slam Weeks between king and silver season: These weeks are offered at a substantially reduced rate and specifically target ocean-bright chum salmon, large Dolly Varden, rainbow trout, and grayling.
-These weeks are perfect for fly fishers, families and young anglers wanting lots of action on big, ocean-bright salmon, as well as a mixed bag of other species in the event they grow tired of hauling in savage-fighting chums.
+Grand Slam Weeks between king and silver season: These weeks are offered at a substantially reduced rate and specifically target ocean-bright chum salmon and large Dolly Varden, as well as king salmon in the early weeks and silvers in the late weeks.
+These Grand Slam weeks are perfect for fly fishers, families and young anglers wanting lots of action on big, ocean-bright salmon, as well as a mixed bag of other species in the event they grow tired of hauling in savage-fighting chums.

 7 night/6 day package (Sunday - Sunday) (2:1 angler/guide ratio)